Gendo Ikari: Neon Genesis Evangelion

 In 2003, Professor Fuyutsuki collects information about the Second Impact and arrives at the Artificial Evolution Laboratory, threatening the director to make public the truth.
 Gendo takes him to a bunker below the Laboratory, the headquarters of an organization known as Gehirn, and invites him to collaborate "to build the new history of mankind".
 After careful consideration, Fuyutsuki accepts the offer.
-The following year, Gendo attends an experiment to activate an Eva called Unit 01; due to an accident, Yui disappears and Gendo decides to leave his son Shinji to a guardian.
+The following year, Gendo attends an experiment to activate an Eva called Unit 01; due to an accident, Yui disappears, and Gendo decides to leave his son Shinji to a guardian.
 A week after his wife's disappearance, Gendo tells Fuyutsuki about the Human Instrumentality Project, which he describes as "the path to godhood that none have ever succeeded in before".
 From that moment his goal changes and becomes that of reaching his deceased wife again.
 In 2010 the Gehirn is disbanded and replaced with the special agency Nerv.

 In 2015, after years of silence, Gendo summons Shinji to the city of Tokyo-3 to let him pilot the Eva-01 and face the Angels.
 He keeps a cold attitude towards his son.
-Following the battle against the sixth Angel Gaghiel, a man named Ryoji Kaji gives Gendo a small, embryo-like object that is identified as the first Angel Adam.
+Following the battle against the sixth Angel Gaghiel, a man named Ryoji Kaji gives Gendo a small, embryo-like object that is identified as the first Angel Adam in the eighth episode of the series, "Asuka Strikes!".
 Gendo later implants the embryo in the palm of his right hand.
 Meanwhile, discrepancies arise between the commander and the Seele, both of which are intent on starting the Human Instrumentality Project.
 Gendo, unlike the Seele, decides to cause a "forbidden union" between Adam, implanted in his body, and the second Angel Lilith, whose soul is kept inside a girl named Rei Ayanami.
 After the defeat of the last Angel, Gendo attempts to reunite with Yui, betraying Seele.
-To implement the plan, he enters the deepest section of the headquarters, Terminal Dogma, with Rei and inserts his right hand into the girl's body so she can absorb Adam's embryo.
+To implement the plan, he enters the deepest section of the headquarters, Terminal Dogma, with Rei and inserts his right hand into the girl's body so she can absorb Adam's embryo in the movie Neon Genesis Evangelion: The End of Evangelion (1997).
 Rei, however, betrays Gendo's expectations and joins the second Angel against his will, causing his plans to fail.
 During Instrumentality, Gendo meets the spirit of his wife and is devoured by a projection of the Eva-01.